2D-girls-enjoyer/MyWaifu/README.md

 Otherwise it can "confuse" the AI.
 The default configurations of MyWaifu can guarantee it'll follow the character most of the times

+(⚠️ In case you already loaded the model I recommend to click "Eject Model" on top right and load again as on #Step 1.2)

 <p align="center">
    <img src="./images/blank-preset.PNG" style="width:auto;height:auto;"/>
 </p>